After completing this part of the tutorial, you will be able to choose an appropriate non-perturbative technique

 Record suppression: Remove an entire participant’s data if their combination of attributes is so unique that no other technique can adequately protect them.

 Variable suppression: Drop a whole variable from the released dataset if it is too risky to include at all.
-Direct identifiers like name and email address are a clear case - we already did this in Chapter 1.3.
+Direct identifiers like name and email address are a clear case - we already did this in the chapter on personal data.

 Suppression is often used as a last resort after recoding: if recoding alone is not enough to bring all records up to the required k-anonymity threshold, targeted cell suppression can close the remaining gaps.